jlong/cjp-example-conf/README.md

 After creating your config, you can run:

-    $ jenkins up -d -c conf/main.conf
+    $ jenkins start -d -c conf/main.conf

 This does the following:

 1. Lints and reads configuration from the entry point `conf/main.conf`
 2. Detects that the config is using Docker
-3. Generates a docker-compose.yml in a temp directory
+3. Generates a `docker-compose.yml` in a temp directory
-4. Executes `docker-compose up -d` on this configuration to start the necessary Docker containers in the background
+4. Executes `docker-compose up -d` on this configuration to build and start the necessary Docker containers in the background
 3. Syncs configuration through CJOC across masters

+## Stop containers

+To stop running containers:

+    $ jenkins stop -c conf/main.conf

+This does the following:

+1. Reads configuration from the entry point `conf/main.conf`
+2. Generates a `docker-compose.yml` in a temp directory
+3. Executes `docker-compose stop` to stop running containers

 ## Lint config